 - Avoid fragranced washing detergents and fabric softeners when you do your laundry

 - If you suffer regularly from constipation then change your diet to include more fiber.
 Straining on the toilet will create hemorrhoids and will certainly make existing hemorrhoids worse.
-For more prompt relief from constipation, there are stool softeners available which you can take by mouth, in capsule, liquid or powder form depending on what is most convenient
+For more prompt relief from constipation, there are stool softeners available that you can take by mouth, in capsule, liquid, or powder form depending on what is most convenient

 - To minimize the impact of constipation, you should visit the toilet when you first feel the urge.
 To delay matters because you think there will be no action, only makes things worse as the bowel then has time to reabsorb the water from the stools making them even harder to pass, literally

-- Eat a balanced and healthy diet with plenty of fresh fruit and vegetables, avoid sugar-laden foods, processed and packaged foods which do not engender healthy gut function
+- Eat a balanced and healthy diet with plenty of fresh fruit and vegetables, and avoid sugar-laden foods, and processed and packaged foods that do not engender healthy gut function

-- Drink plenty of water which helps to prevent constipation and slowing down of gut transit
+- Drink plenty of water which helps to prevent constipation and slow down of gut transit

 If your hemorrhoids are very persistent or suddenly become incredibly painful then you may need to seek medical advice.

 There are a number of minimally invasive procedures that can be carried out at a local clinic to relieve different hemorrhoid problems.
 You should always speak to your doctor or healthcare professional if you are worried about your hemorrhoids.

 Hemorrhoids, and what to do about them: https://www.health.harvard.edu/diseases-and-conditions/hemorrhoids_and_what_to_do_about_them